Site Search Analytics and GA4: How to See What Your Visitor is Searching for on Your Website

 ga4 report showing how to drag dimensions and metrics

-• Optional: You’ll now see the exploration on the right, but notice how the first row is blank.
+• Optional… Your exploration is there on the right, but notice how the first row is blank but shows a very high event count.
+This is the number of times visitors didn’t search.
+It’s not useful.
 If you’d like to remove that, you can do so with a filter.
 Drag the “Event name” dimension into the Filters box.
 Set the filter to “exactly matches” the event view_search_results.

 ga4 report showing how to set up site search